oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/load-csv-files/load-csv-files.md

 ### Objectives

 Learn how to
-- load CSV files into an Autonomous Database using Database Actions
+- load CSV files into an Oracle Autonomous AI Database using Database Actions

 ### Prerequisites

-- The following lab requires an Oracle Autonomous Database account.
+- The following lab requires an Oracle Autonomous AI Database account.
 - It assumes that a Graph and Web-Access enabled user exists.
 That is, a database user with the correct roles and privileges exists and that user can log into Database Actions.

-## Task 1: Connect to the Database Actions for your Autonomous Database instance
+## Task 1: Connect to the Database Actions for your Oracle Autonomous AI Database instance

-1. Open the service detail page for your Autonomous Database instance in the Oracle Cloud Console.
+1. Open the service detail page for your Oracle Autonomous AI Database instance in the Oracle Cloud Console.

     ![ALT text is not available for this image](images/open-database-actions.png " ")